4-Day Classic Inca Trail + Rainbow Mountain Adventure

 Essential Packing List for Inca Trail 4-Day Adventure & Rainbow Mountain Hike

-Here’s a complete packing list for the Inca Trail and Rainbow Mountain that ensures you’re ready for the trek, high-altitude conditions, and varying weather across your 4-day adventure.
+Below you'll find a comprehensive packing list for the Inca Trail and Rainbow Mountain to help make sure you're prepared for the hike, high-altitude conditions, and changing weather during your 4-day trek.

 Essential Documents & Travel Items